WVURAIL/cra/README.md

       * _Coming soon_ - A detailed list of parts and where to order them
       * The circuit board for this project can be found here: <https://oshpark.com/shared_projects/qHhrAlnI>

       b.
 Use a different amplifier system using discrete components.
-If you plan to go this way, there are some recommendations already on the opensourceradiotelescopes.org site.
+Several options can be found through a search online.
 This is more expensive, but will be much easier.

 ## Radio Telescope Operation